 ClO2– + 4H+ + 4e- ® Cl– + 2H2O

-These comparisons suggest that chlorine dioxide is reduced to chloride, and that during this reaction it accepts 5 electrons.
-The chlorine atom remains, until stable chloride is formed.
+These comparisons suggest that chlorine dioxide is reduced to chloride and that during this reaction it accepts 5 electrons.
+The chlorine atom remains until stable chloride is formed.
 This explains why no chlorinated substances are formed.
 When chlorine reacts it does not only accept electrons; it also takes part in addition and substitution reactions.
 During these reactions, one or more chlorine atoms are added to the foreign substance.

 Features Of Chlorine Dioxide

-- Stronger, effiacious and faster disinfection capacity.
+- Stronger, efficacious, and faster disinfection capacity.

 - 260% more disinfection power compared to chlorine.